s49ghosh/UW-Trailblazer/README.md

 4. The implementation of seeing what a user’s friends are taking.
 This feature makes users more inclined to take a course if their friends are taking it, creating a social aspect of the application.

+Milestone 2
+5. Login and sign/up page for existing and new users.
+Sessions are saved and used to track which user is using the application.
+Checks for incorrect passwords and stores them encrypted in the database.
+6. Displays the highest-rated courses in the web application.

 ## Installation